 You can specify how the estimation algorithm weighs the fit at various frequencies.
-This information supports the estimation procedures Estimate State-Space Models in System Identification Tool and Estimate State-Space Models at the Command Line.
+This information supports the estimation procedures Estimate State-Space Models in System Identification App and Estimate State-Space Models at the Command Line.

 Prediction — Uses the inverse of the noise model H to weigh the relative importance of how closely to fit the data in various frequency ranges.
 Corresponds to minimizing one-step-ahead prediction, which typically favors the fit over a short time interval.
 Optimized for output prediction applications.

 Simulation — Uses the input spectrum to weigh the relative importance of the fit in a specific frequency range.
 Does not use the noise model to weigh the relative importance of how closely to fit the data in various frequency ranges.
 Optimized for output simulation applications.